This post may contain affiliate links. Please read our disclosure policy.

 This sauce is an “affordable” way to add flavor to most any dessert.

-I've decided to make this simple raspberry sauce my official go-to adornment for chocolate desserts and most anything else I can think of.
+I have decided to make this simple raspberry sauce my official go-to adornment for chocolate desserts and most anything else I can think of.
 I stirred some into my vanilla Greek yogurt this morning at breakfast and as Rachael Ray would say, it was, YUM-O. Enjoy!

 If you’ve made this Low-Fat Raspberry Sauce, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.